-To hold internal meetings with Staff; and prepare papers for and attend IFCA working group meetings; and communicate with Authority Members and staff.
+To hold internal meetings with Staff; prepare papers for and attend IFCA working group meetings; and communicate with Authority Members and staff.
 The task is complete.
 Following its completion in May 2022, a new Members' Handbook is now in place.
-A presentation on the Members' Induction Guide was provided at the June 2022 Authority meeting.
-The Members' Induction guide was updated in October 2022, recirculated to all Members and is available on the Members area of the website.
+A presentation was provided at the June 2022 Authority meeting.
+The Members' Handbook was updated in October 2022, re-circulated to all Members and is available on the Members area of the website.